Borys Lyatoshynsky: Post-war career

-In September 1943, Lyatoshynsky was invited by the Moscow Conservatory to work there for a year, but on 10 November 1943, after the liberation of Kyiv, he returned on the first flight back to the city, as part of a delegation that included the poets Maksym Rylsky and Mykola Bazhan, and the artist Mykhailo Derehus.
+In September 1943, Lyatoshynsky was invited by the Moscow Conservatory to work there for a year, but on 10 November 1943, after the liberation of Kyiv, he returned on the first flight back to his home city, as part of a delegation that included the poets Maksym Rylsky and Mykola Bazhan, and the artist Mykhailo Derehus.

 After the war he wrote a number of symphonic poems and other orchestral works: Возз'єднання (Reunion, 1949); the Taras Shevchenko Suite (1952); his Slavic Concerto for Piano and Orchestra (1953); На берегах Вісли (On the Banks of the Vistula, 1958); the Third, Fourth and Fifth symphonies, the Slavic Overture (1961).
-Grazhina (1955), written for the centenary of the death of the Polish poet Adam Mickiewicz, was based on Mickiewicz's poem Grażyna, about a chieftainess who led her people into war against the Teutonic Order, and the Polish Suite (1961) was dedicated to his friend the Polish composer and violinist Grazyna Bacewicz.
+Grazhina (1955), written for the centenary of the death of the Polish poet Adam Mickiewicz, was based on Mickiewicz's poem Grażyna, about a chieftainess who led her people into war against the Teutonic Order, and the Polish Suite (1961) was dedicated to his friend the Polish composer and violinist Grażyna Bacewicz.

 In 1948, when formalism in music was once again being attacked, Lyatosynsky's Second Symphony was denounced as being anti-national and formalistic.
 It was denounced by the Central Committee of the Communist Party of the Soviet Union, who stated:

 Lyatoshynsky wrote at this time of his despondency over the prohibition of his music by the authorities.
 After performances of the work were forbidden, Lyatoshynsky wrote to his friend Gliere, "As a composer, I am dead, and I do not know when I will be resurrected."